BartMassey/svga/README.md

 This shell script sets up projectors on a Linux box using `xrandr`.

 This project is a work in progress.
-Please don't expect it to work out of the box yet.
+Please do not expect it to work out of the box yet.

 This code is available under the MIT license.
 Please see the